-Certificates and Caller ID Additionally, if a client uses a certificate to connect to Vitess (vtgate), the common name of that certificate is passed to vttablet as the Immediate Caller ID.
-It can then be used by table ACLs, to grant read, write or admin access to individual tables.
+Certificates and Caller ID Additionally, if a client uses a certificate to connect to Vitess (VTGate) via gRPC, the common name of that certificate is passed to vttablet as the Immediate Caller ID.
+It can then be used by table ACLs to grant read, write or admin access to individual tables.
 This should be used if different clients should have different access to Vitess tables.
-Caller ID Override

-In a private network, where SSL security is not required, it might still be desirable to use table ACLs as a safety mechanism to prevent a user from accessing sensitive data.
+Caller ID Override In a private network, where TLS security is not required, it might still be desirable to use table ACLs as a safety mechanism to prevent a user from accessing sensitive data.
 The gRPC connector provides the grpc_use_effective_callerid flag for this purpose: if specified when running vtgate, the Effective Caller ID's principal is copied into the Immediate Caller ID, and then used throughout the Vitess stack.

-Important: this is not secure.
+Important: This is not secure.
 Any user code can provide any value for the Effective Caller ID's principal, and therefore access any data.
 This is intended as a safety feature to make sure some applications do not misbehave.
 Therefore, this flag is not enabled by default.
-Example

-For a concrete example, see test/encrypted_transport.py in the source tree.
-It first sets up all the certificates, and some table ACLs, then uses the python client to connect with SSL.
-It also exercises the grpc_use_effective_callerid flag, by connecting without SSL.
+Example For a concrete example, see encrypted_transport_test.go in the source tree.

+It first sets up all the certificates, some table ACLs, and then uses the golang client to connect with TLS.
+It also exercises the grpc_use_effective_callerid flag, by connecting without TLS.

-MySQL Transport
+MySQL Transport to VTGate